rednodelabs/rednodebus-samples/README.md

 ```
 west update
 ```

-Before building the samples, do not forget to set the environment variables:
+Before building the samples, it might be required to set the environment variables:
 ```
 export ZEPHYR_TOOLCHAIN_VARIANT=gnuarmemb
 export GNUARMEMB_TOOLCHAIN_PATH=<PATH>
 ```

 ## RNB OpenThread RCP Co-Processor
 Sample code for the RCP architecture supported by OpenThread.